Alo Libang: 2019 assembly elections

-Alo Libang contested election for 2019 and won seat in the Arunachal Legislative Assembly as a Bharatiya Janata Party candidate from 34 Tuting-Yingkiong constituency as the 'Chowkidar' (watchman) campaign slogan is adopted and espoused by current Prime Minister of India Narendra Modi, now a catchphrase in vogue, later many including Libang also adopted an expression "Main bhi Chowkidaar" (roughly translating to "me too watchman") to express solidarity with the party vision of BJP.
-He secured a total of 5800 votes and defeated the Janta Dal (Secular) candidate Gegong Apang and Tsepa Wanchuk Khampa by a margin of 1609 and 5472 votes respectively for the 34 Tuing-Yingkiong Constituency in 2019 Assembly election.
+Alo Libang contested the 2019 Legislative Assembly election and won a seat in the Arunachal Legislative Assembly as a Bharatiya Janata Party candidate from the Tuting-Yingkiong constituency.
+He adopted the 'Chowkidar' (watchman) campaign slogan, also espoused by current Prime Minister of India Narendra Modi, as well as the slogan "Main bhi Chowkidaar" (roughly translating to "me too watchman") to express solidarity with the party vision of the BJP.
+He secured a total of 5800 votes and defeated the Janata Dal (Secular) candidate Gegong Apang and Tsepa Wanchuk Khampa by a margin of 1609 and 5472 votes respectively.